 Whether you are in the process of writing a research essay for school or you're drafting a persuasive opinion article for the student newspaper, you'll want to support your assertions with appropriate sources.
 This adds credibility to your writing because it means that you're not pulling ideas and facts out of thin air.

-Generally speaking, you'll find that these sources come in one of two types: primary sources and secondary sources.
+Generally speaking, you'll find that these sources come in one of two types: primary sources vs. secondary sources.
 What's the difference between the two?
 Primary sources are typically the raw materials or the original content, providing a first-hand account of the events.
 Secondary sources, on the other hand, are one step removed from the original content.
 Sometimes, they'll analyze, restate, or describe the contents of primary sources.

 Both primary and secondary sources have their place.
 They also have their respective pros and cons.
-Let's look into the role of primary sources vs secondary sources.
+Let's look into the role of primary sources vs. secondary sources.

 A primary source is an original document or other piece of material that was created at the time of the actual events or within its time period.
 The material is ideally created by someone who is known and can be named, and it was produced for a known purpose.